0xTamil/awesome-low-level/README.md

 ### Why it matters

-Building projects is one of the fastest ways to discover gaps in your understanding.
+Projects reveal gaps that tutorials often hide.
 You will encounter real problems such as memory leaks, pointer bugs, invalid memory access, and file handling issues.

 Solving these problems helps you develop practical debugging and problem-solving skills.

 ---

 ## 5. Study Algorithms & Data Structures

+> **Description:** Learn how to organize data efficiently and choose algorithms that make programs faster, use less memory, and scale better.

 ### What to do